samkirton/blackberry-sqlite-parser/README.md

-java-sqlite-parser
+blackberry-sqlite-parser
 ==================
 A tool that takes a SQLite database as an input and outputs a series of model files that represent the database.
-The model files can be used with the blackberry-sqlite-provider and android-sqlite-provider libraries found at http://github/samkirton/
+The model files can be used with the blackberry-sqlite-provider library found at http://github/samkirton/

 To run the parser you must change the constants in com.sqlite.parser.entry EntryPoint.java file